VarunPalphade/VarunPalphade/README.md

 ## 🚀 About Me

-- 🎓 Masters in Computer Applications
-- 💼 Intern at Clarovate
 - 🧠 Passionate about AI, LLMs, Machine Learning, Data Analysis
 - 🌐 Exploring full-stack development with React, Node.js, and TypeScript
 - 🏗️ I’m currently building agentic AI pipeline using OpenAI, DeepSeek, SerpAPI and LangChain